Things To Do In Wroclaw, Poland [Guide By Locals]

 Wroclaw Market Hall (pl.
 Hala Targowa) is one of the biggest produce markets in Wrocław.
 It’s located at the beginning of Bulwar Dunikowskiego, right next to the Sand Bridge, in a building built at the beginning of the 20th century.
 Today, on the two floors, dozens of sellers offer a wide variety of products from Poland and all over the world.
 While outside, don’t forget to take a look at its clock tower.
 It’s definitely a place that you can’t miss while in Wrocław.

-Wroclaw Market Hall
+Wroclaw Market Hall near Dunikowskiego Boulevard

 Interior of Wrocław Market Hall

-Best things to in Wroclaw near Centennial Hall
+Things to in Wroclaw near Centennial Hall

-Wrocław Centennial Hall
+Centennial Hall

 Centennial Hall (pl.
 Hala Stulecia) is one of the most famous Wrocław landmarks.
 It was designed by the architect Max Berg and built between 1911-1913 when the city was part of the German Empire.
-Since the beginning, Centennial Hall serves as a multi-purpose building where many concerts, performances, exhibitions, cultural events, and business summits take place.
+Since the beginning, Centennial Hall has served as a multi-purpose building where many concerts, performances, exhibitions, cultural events, and business summits take place.
 In front of Centennial Hall, you’ll find a needle-like sculpture called Iglica, set up in 1948.

-Best places to visit in Wroclaw - Centennial Hall
+Places to visit in Wroclaw - Centennial Hall

-Pergola and Multimedia Fountain
+Pergola & Multimedia Fountain

 Daytime shows are presented every full hour from 10AM-5PM, while evening shows take place every full hour from 6PM-8 or 9PM.
 Night shows are particularly dazzling as then animations, photos and films are projected on water.
-The fountain shows are free to watch.

 Pergola near Wrocław Centennial Hall

-Also, check out this video to see how spectacular the Wrocław Multimedia Fountain show is:
+Check out this video to see how spectacular the Wrocław Multimedia Fountain show is:

 Japanese Garden

-Japanese Garden in Wroclaw, Poland
+Japanese Garden in Wroclaw

-Wroclaw Zoo and Afrykarium
+Wroclaw Zoo & Afrykarium

-Wroclaw Zoo and Afrykarium (pl.
-Wrocławskie Zoo i Afrykarium) is open since 1865 which makes it the oldest zoo in Poland.
-Inside 33ha you’ll find over 1000 species.
-Entrance to the Zoo and Afrykarium cost: normal – 60zł, reduced – 50zł.
+Entrance to the Zoo and Afrykarium costs 70zł for a normal ticket and 60zł for a reduced one (October 2024).
 You can buy tickets online on bilety.zoo.wroclaw.pl or at the ticket offices/ticket machines on the day of your visit.

-Best things to do near Wrocław Główny train station
+Things to do near Wrocław Główny train station

 Wrocław Główny train station